dwrobel/flatcam/README.md

 - fixed the Delete tool, Select tool in Excellon Editor to work for Slots too
 - changes in the way the edited Excellon with added slots is saved
 - added more icons and cursor in Excellon Editor for Slots related functions
+- in Excellon Editor fixed the selection issue which in a certain step created a failure in the Copy and Move tools.
+- in Excellon Editor fixed the selection with key modifier pressed
+- edited the mouse cursors and saved them without included thumbnail in a bid to remove some CRC warnings made by libpng

 13.08.2019